readingcapital/readingcapital.github.io/volume-1/chapter-20-commentary.md

 Short-time work
 ---------------

-“The unit of measurement for time-wages, the price of the working hour, is the value of a day’s labour-power divided by the number of hours in the average working day.
-Let the latter be 12 hours, and the daily value of labour-power 3 shillings, the value-product of 6 hours of labour.
-Under these circumstances, the price of a working hour is 3d., and the value produced in it is 6d.
-If the worker is now employed for less than 12 hours a day (or for less than 6 days in the week), for instance only for 6 or 8 hours, he receives, at the price of labour just mentioned, only 2s. or 1s.
-6d. a day.5 As, on our hypothesis, he must work on average 6 hours a day in order to produce a day’s wage which corresponds to nothing more than the value of his labour-power, and as, on the same hypothesis, he works only half of every hour for himself, and half for the capitalist, it is clear that he cannot obtain for himself the value-product of 6 hours if he is employed for less than 12 hours.
-In previous chapters we saw the destructive consequences of overwork; but here we come upon the origin of the sufferings which arise for the worker out of his being insufficiently employed.”
+> The unit of measurement for time-wages, the price of the working hour, is the
+> value of a day’s labour-power divided by the number of hours in the average
+> working day.
+Let the latter be 12 hours, and the daily value of labour-power 3
+> shillings, the value-product of 6 hours of labour.
+Under these circumstances,
+> the price of a working hour is 3d., and the value produced in it is 6d.
+If the
+> worker is now employed for less than 12 hours a day (or for less than 6 days
+> in the week), for instance only for 6 or 8 hours, he receives, at the price of
+> labour just mentioned, only 2s. or 1s.
+6d. a day As, on our hypothesis, he
+> must work on average 6 hours a day in order to produce a day’s wage which
+> corresponds to nothing more than the value of his labour-power, and as, on the
+> same hypothesis, he works only half of every hour for himself, and half for
+> the capitalist, it is clear that he cannot obtain for himself the
+> value-product of 6 hours if he is employed for less than 12 hours.
+In previous
+> chapters we saw the destructive consequences of overwork; but here we come
+> upon the origin of the sufferings which arise for the worker out of his being
+> insufficiently employed.
 (685/686)

 Overtime
 --------